If you are a student: Build Your Team!

 The Challenge culminates in a Final Burn day, which involves the (burn) testing of each participating team’s small housing structure outfitted with fire detection and suppression systems.

-This year’s competition will be held on Wednesday, April 10, 2019 at the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Research Laboratory in Greenbelt, Maryland.
+The 2019 competition was held Wednesday, April 10, 2019 at the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Research Laboratory in Greenbelt, Maryland.

-Over 150 students are participating this year from the following schools:
+Over 150 students participated this year from the following schools:

 |College Park Academy||PG County, MD|